 Regardless of the health status of each puppy, it is a good idea to provide a health declaration as part of your normal puppy sale documentation.
-To assist breeders, Dogs Victoria has a template health declaration form that you can use to meet this requirement.
+To assist breeders, Dogs Victoria has a template Breeder Health Declaration form that you can use to meet this requirement.